 625 Redwood Hwy, 415.380.2525

 Family owned for over 35 years, Piazza D’Angelo evokes a traditional trattoria dining experience.
 Enjoy a variety of house-made pastas, meat and seafood dishes, wood-fired pizzas, and gluten-free offerings with organic and locally sourced ingredients.
-A back patio and newer front patio provide ample outdoor dining space until indoor dining is permitted once again.
+A back patio and newer front patio provide ample outdoor dining space.

 22 Miller Ave, 415.388.2000

 Besides its popular thin-crust pizzas, this Strawberry Village restaurant serves seasonal dishes like Tuscan fried chicken with spicy honey, burrata with crushed sweet peas and toasted focaccia, and ricotta gnocchi with sun-dried tomato cream.
-Enjoy your meal in the front courtyard until indoor dining resumes.
+There’s ample space to enjoy your meal in the front courtyard, too.

 800 Redwood Hwy, 415.383.0600